AloisCRR/vllm-ocr-parsing/README.md

 - Run the OCR pipeline with a click
 - Monitor processing progress

-This opens an interface to query and analyze the extracted menu data stored in DuckDB.

 ## Data Schema

 The system extracts structured menu data with the following fields: